elgopher/unitron/README.md

 ## How to use?

-* download cart from [releases page](https://github.com/elgopher/unitron/releases) and put it somewhere on Picotron drive (desktop for example)
+* download cart png from [releases page](https://github.com/elgopher/unitron/releases) and put it somewhere on Picotron drive (desktop for example)
-* run the cart
+* run the cart by double clicking
-* create a file with test code:
+* create a Lua file with following test code:

 ```lua
 assert_eq("hello", "hello")
 ```

-* drag'n'drop the file to unitron window
+* drag and drop the file to unitron window
 * see [examples](examples) folder for details how to write tests

 ## Development - how to work on unitron